lycheeverse/lychee/README.md

 This thing was created from [Hello Rust Episode 10](https://hello-rust.show/10/).
-It's a link checker that treats Github links specially by using a `GITHUB_TOKEN` to avoid getting blocked by the bot protection.
+It's a link checker that treats Github links specially by using a `GITHUB_TOKEN` to avoid getting blocked less by the rate limiter.

 ## Why?